10 – Playing in the Band

 As a founding member of the Grateful Dead, Bob Weir’s place in rock history would be assured even if he’d never released a single solo record.
-But he has… not many, and not to the same fanfare as old bandmate Jerry Garcia, but any true Deadhead worth their salt will have at least a few Weir albums tucked away in their collection.
-Most of them are understated, eclectic affairs – much like the man himself, in fact.
+But he has… not many, and not to the same fanfare as old bandmate Jerry Garcia, but any true Deadhead worth their salt will have at least a few Weir albums in their collection.
+Most are understated, eclectic affairs – much like the man himself.

-To understand them, and to understand Weir, we’d need to wind the clock back to the early 60s, when a young Weir was bumming around the San Francisco Bay Area, zoning in and zoning out of the exploding folk scene and meeting up with a bunch of new, exciting faces.
+To understand them and to understand Weir, we’d need to rewind the clock to the early 60s, when a young Weir was bumming around the San Francisco Bay Area, zoning in and zoning out of the exploding folk scene and meeting up with a bunch of new, exciting faces.
 One of those faces was Jerry Garcia.
-They teamed up, formed The Warlocks, rebranded as the Grateful Dead when another band accused them of nicking their name, and thus launched one of the greatest rock and roll bands of all time.
+They teamed up, formed The Warlocks, and rebranded as the Grateful Dead when another band accused them of nicking their name, thus launching one of the greatest rock and roll bands ever.

 At the time, Weir was still a kid.
-Jerry Garcia and the rest of the band had been playing professionally for years.
-It took him awhile to figure out his place, and learn how to play rhythm guitar with a group of musicians who knew their craft well enough not to bother following the rules.
+Jerry Garcia and the rest of the band played professionally for years.
+It took him a while to figure out his place and learn how to play rhythm guitar with a group of musicians who knew their craft well enough not to bother following the rules.
 But he got there.
 His style was odd, but it gave color to the music.
-Even when he wasn’t always evident in the mix, his playing helped shaped and direct the band’s sound.
+Even when he wasn’t always evident in the mix, his playing helped shape and direct the band’s sound.

 In 1972, he released his first solo album, Ace.
 Over the years, he’s released a handful more.
-None of them have bothered the charts much, and most people would be hard pushed to name a single one.
+None of them have bothered the charts; most people would be hard-pressed to name a single one.
 But sometimes, people don’t know what’s good for them.
-His solo career might have received less attention than almost any other major rock star who’s ever strapped on a guitar, but that doesn’t detract from its quality.
-Underappreciated he may be, but Weir is one of the world’s greatest (and definitely most eccentric) rhythm guitarists.
+His solo career might have received less attention than almost any other major rock star strapped on a guitar, but that doesn’t detract from its quality.
+He may be underappreciated, but Weir is one of the world’s greatest (and most eccentric) rhythm guitarists.

 # 10 – Playing in the Band

 When the Grateful Dead signed up to a three-album deal with Warner Brothers Records in the early ’70s, their reward was the opportunity to record solo albums.
-Weir, along with Jerry Garcia and Mickey Hart, jumped at the opportunity, although Weir’s LP, 1972’s Ace, features the band so heavily, it could just as well have been a Dead album.
-Fortunately, another Dead album is no bad thing, especially when it features gems like “Playing in the Band.”
-The band had released a live cut of the track on the double-live LP Grateful Dead the previous year.
+Weir, along with Jerry Garcia and Mickey Hart, jumped at the opportunity; although Weir’s LP, 1972’s Ace, features the band so heavily, it could just as well have been a Dead album.
+Fortunately, another Dead album is not bad, mainly when it features gems like “Playing in the Band.”
+The band released a live track cut on the double-live LP Grateful Dead the previous year.
 That time around, it was underwhelming.
 This time, it was inspired.
-Stretched out over seven minutes in length, it captures the essence of what made the Dead such consummate improvisers perfectly.
+Stretched over seven minutes, it captures the essence of what made the Dead such consummate improvisers perfectly.

 # 9 – Ki-Yi Bossie

 Bob Weir doesn’t make new music that often.
 When he does, the world should sit up and take notice.
-It doesn’t, but that’s a reflection of the world, not Weir, who, on 2016’s Blue Mountain (his first solo studio album since 1978’s Heaven Help the Fool) proved there’s still life in the old dog yet.
-The entire album is an Americana dream, with “Ki-Yi Bossie” (a song to be played around campfires with old friends and more whiskey than a liqueur store) standing out as one of the highlights.
+It doesn’t, but that’s a reflection of the world, not Weir, who, on 2016’s Blue Mountain (his first solo studio album since 1978’s Heaven Help the Fool) proved there’s still life in the old dog.
+The entire album is an American dream, with “Ki-Yi Bossie” (a song to be played around campfires with old friends and more whiskey than a liqueur store) as one of the highlights.

 # 8 – Lay My Lily Down

-Few songs in Bob Weir’s repertoire (or anyone else’s for that matter) are laced in so much sadness as the emotionally wrought “Lay My Lily Down”.
-During interviews, Weir has said he transported himself into the mood of the song because he’s “been there.”
+Few songs in Bob Weir’s repertoire (or anyone else’s) are laced with so much sadness as the emotionally wrought “Lay My Lily Down.”
+During interviews, Weir said he transported himself into the song’s mood because he’s “been there.”
 Listen to it yourself, and you’ll be right there with him.